-The Seller has engaged the Surveyors to provide the Single Survey Report and a generic Mortgage Valuation Report for Lending purposes.
-The Seller has also engaged the Surveyors to provide an Energy Report in the format prescribed by the accredited Energy Company.
+The seller has engaged the surveyors to provide the Single Survey Report and a generic Mortgage Valuation Report for lending purposes.
+The seller has also engaged the surveyors to provide an energy report in the format prescribed by the accredited energy assessment company.

-The Surveyors are authorised to provide a transcript or retype of the generic Mortgage Valuation Report on to Lender specific pro-forma.
-Transcript reports are commonly requested by Brokers and Lenders.
-The transcript report will be in the format required by the Lender but will contain the same information, inspection date and valuation figure as the generic Mortgage Valuation Report and the Single Survey.
-The Surveyors will decline any transcript request which requires the provision of information additional to the information in the Report and the generic Mortgage Valuation Report until the Seller has conditionally accepted an offer to purchase made in writing.
+The surveyors are authorised to provide a transcript or retype of the generic Mortgage Valuation Report on a lender specific pro-forma.
+Transcript reports are commonly requested by brokers and lenders.
+The transcript report will be in the format required by the lender but will contain the same information, inspection date and valuation figure as the generic Mortgage Valuation Report and the Single Survey.
+The surveyors will decline any transcript request which requires the provision of information additional to the information in the Single Survey Report and the generic Mortgage Valuation Report until the seller has conditionally accepted an offer to purchase made in writing.

-Once the Seller has conditionally accepted an offer to purchase made in writing the Purchaser's lender or conveyancer may request that the Surveyors provide general comment on standard appropriate supplementary documentation.
-In the event of a significant amount of documentation being provided to the Surveyors, an additional fee may be incurred by the Purchaser.
+Once the seller has conditionally accepted an offer to purchase made in writing the purchaser's lender or conveyancer may request that the surveyors provide general comment on standard appropriate supplementary documentation.
+In the event of a significant amount of documentation being provided to the surveyors, an additional fee may be incurred by the purchaser.
 Any additional fee will be agreed in writing.

-If information is provided to the Surveyors during the Conveyancing process which materially affects the valuation stated in the Report and generic Mortgage Valuation Report, the Surveyors reserve the right to reconsider the valuation.
-Where the Surveyors require to amend the valuation in consequence of such information, they will issue an amended Report and generic Mortgage Valuation Report to the Seller.
-It is the responsibility of the Seller to ensure that the amended Report and generic Mortgage Valuation Report are transmitted to every prospective Purchaser.
+If information is provided to the surveyors during the conveyancing process which materially affects the valuation stated in the Single Survey Report and generic Mortgage Valuation Report, the surveyors reserve the right to reconsider the valuation.
+Where the surveyors require to amend the valuation in consequence of such information, they will issue an amended Single Survey Report and generic Mortgage Valuation Report to the seller.
+It is the responsibility of the seller to ensure that the amended Single Survey Report and generic Mortgage Valuation Report are transmitted to every prospective purchaser.

-The individual Surveyor will be a member of the Royal Institution of Chartered Surveyors who is competent to survey, value and report upon Residential Property.
+The individual surveyor will be a member or fellow of the Royal Institution of Chartered Surveyors who is competent to survey, value and report upon residential property.1

-If the Surveyors have had a previous business relationship within the past two years with the Seller or Seller's Agent or relative to the property, they will be obliged to indicate this by ticking the adjacent box.
+If the surveyors have had a previous business relationship within the past two years with the seller or seller's agent or relative to the property, they will be obliged to indicate this by ticking the adjacent box.

-The Surveyors have a written Complaints Handling Procedure.
-This is available from the offices of the Surveyors at the address stated.
+The surveyors have a written complaints handling procedure.
+This is available from the offices of the surveyors at the address stated.

-THE REPORT 1.2
+1.2 THE REPORT

-The Surveyors will not provide an amended Report on the Property, except to correct factual inaccuracies.
+The surveyors will not provide an amended Single Survey Report on the Property, except to correct factual inaccuracies.

-The Report will identify the nature and source of information relied upon in its preparation.
+The Single Survey Report will identify the nature and source of information relied upon in its preparation.

-&lt;sup>1 Which shall be in accordance with the current RICS Valuation Standards ("The Red Book") and RICS Codes of Conduct.
+1 Which shall be in accordance with the current RICS Valuation Standards ("The Red Book") and RICS Codes of Conduct.

-The Surveyor shall provide a Market Value of the Property, unless the condition of the Property is such that it would be inappropriate to do so.
-A final decision on whether a loan will be granted rests with the Lender who may impose retentions in line with their lending criteria.
+The surveyor shall provide a Market Value of the property, unless the condition of the property is such that it would be inappropriate to do so.
+A final decision on whether a loan will be granted rests with the lender who may impose retentions in line with their lending criteria.
 The date of condition and value of the property will be the date of inspection.